jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/psm.rst

 .. _psm-ecm-position:

-For the a clinical system, the PSMs are mounted on the passive setup joints (SUJ).
+For a clinical system, the PSMs are mounted on the passive setup joints (SUJ).
 These passive arms allow the user to position each arm's RCM point at the entry point in the patient.
 The RCM point is physically located near the large black band on the cannulas.
 Ideally